Alcohol and Drug Policies

 LLCC is committed to promoting the health and safety of its campus community through a program of alcohol education and the implementation of relevant policies.
 The college enforces all local laws regarding the possession, use and sale of alcoholic beverages, including those prohibiting the consumption of alcoholic beverages by persons under the age of 21 on campus and at college-sponsored activities.

 LLCC is in compliance with the federal Drug-Free Schools and Communities Act of 1989.
 Each year, LLCC renews its commitment to the letter and spirit of that law with an information letter to students and employees.
 The college does not condone violations of laws proscribing possession; use or sale of alcoholic beverages; and possession, use, sale, manufacture or distribution of illegal drugs.
 Members of the LLCC community should know that violation of the laws concerning illegal drugs may lead to disciplinary action, which may include revocation of privileges or suspension or expulsion from the college in order to protect the interests of the college and the rights and safety of others.
-LLCC’s Alcohol, Tobacco and Other Drugs Policy as well as LLCC’s Student Conduct Policy, which specify the prohibitions of and the penalties for violations, are available in the student app, LLCC Connect, and the College Catalog.
-More information about LLCC Connect can be found at: https://www.llcc.edu/student-life/llcc-connect/.
-The College Catalog and LLCC Board Policy are available online at www.llcc.edu.
+LLCC’s Alcohol, Tobacco and Other Drugs Policy as well as LLCC’s Student Conduct Policy, which specify the prohibitions of and the penalties for violations, are available in the college catalog.
+View the LLCC Board Policy.

 The possession or use of illegal substances or the unauthorized possession or use of alcoholic beverages at the college or at any college-sponsored activity is prohibited.
 Failure to comply with standards of student conduct will result in disciplinary action which may include, but is not limited to, permanent expulsion from the college and a referral made for prosecution.